JactusTheCactus/mythology/mena.md

 # The Me'na
-the _Me'na_ is a record of the culture of the _Fo'kra_; the people that worship the _Do'lita_.
+The _Me'na_ is a record of the culture of The _Fo'kra_; the people that worship The _Do'lita_.
-No one worships the entirety of the _Do'lita_, but rather the Deities important to their life.
+No one worships the entirety of The _Do'lita_, but rather the Deities important to their life.

 ## Professions
 - Cooks